PowerDNS/pdns/docs/markdown/authoritative/dnsupdate.md

 # Configuration options
 There are two configuration parameters that can be used within the powerdns configuration file.

-## `experimental-dnsupdate`
+## `dnsupdate`
 A setting to enable/disable DNS update support completely.
 The default is no, which means that DNS updates are ignored by PowerDNS (no message is logged about this!).
-Change the setting to **experimental-dnsupdate=yes** to enable DNS update support.
+Change the setting to **dnsupdate=yes** to enable DNS update support.
 Default is **no**.

 ## `allow-dnsupdate-from`
 A list of IP ranges that are allowed to perform updates on any domain.
 The default is 0.0.0.0/0, which means that all ranges are accepted.
 Multiple entries can be used on this line (**allow-dnsupdate-from=198.51.100.0/8 203.0.113.2/32**).
 The option can be left empty to disallow everything, this then should be used in combination with the **allow-dnsupdate-from** domainmetadata setting per zone.